boldbi/boldbi-embedded-sdk/README.md

 * Fixed the UI glitch in view underlying data in Pinboard embedding.
 * Fixed the issue when an invalid dashboard path and pinboard name are provided in JS embedding.

-**Improvement**

-* The hidewaitingpopup method, originally supported in normal dashboards, has now been extended to multi-dashboard embedding as well

 ## License Information

 For licensing information about `Bold BI Embedding`, Take a look at the Bold BI License Agreements from [here](https://www.boldbi.com/terms-of-use).